 Students who choose the coursework option must take an exam in their major division of history, which they defend to a committee of three faculty members.

-The essay in the major division must be based on original research and should be approximately 10,000 to 15,000 words long.
-It usually begins as a term paper for the seminar in the major division and is completed the following semester under the supervisor's guidance.
-The finished product should emulate the character of articles in learned journals, just as the Ph.D. dissertation takes the form of a full-length scholarly monograph.
+Students who choose the research option must complete and defend a research essay to a committee of three faculty members.
+The essay must be based on original research and should be approximately 25-35 pages long.
+It is completed under the guidance of a faculty advisor.
+The finished essay should emulate the character of articles in learned journals, just as the Ph.D. dissertation takes the form of a full-length scholarly monograph.

 The University of Iowa’s history graduates who earn an M.A. experience remarkable job placement rates, depending on their area of study.
-Graduate & Postdoctoral Career Services offers multiple resources to assist students in locating opportunities and preparing for jobs upon completion of the program.
+Graduate and postdoctoral career services offers multiple resources to assist students in locating opportunities and preparing for jobs upon completion of the program.